AnyFetch/developers.anyfetch.com/guides/concepts/identifier.md

 ## `id` and `identifier`
 Internally, anyFetch affects an hexadecimal `id` to each document.
 With this `id`, you can edit, update or delete the document.

-This works great for simple use cases, but it requires to maintain an index of mappings between your documents and anyFetch's `id`.
+This works great for simple use cases, but it requires to maintain a mapping between your documents and anyFetch's `id`.

 This is why you can use your own `identifier`, instead of the `id`.
 When sending the document for the first time, specify some string which uniquely indentifies the document in your context (a URI works fine for most cases).